Shikharji movement

 Shikharji Movement comprises series of protests, rallies and fasting to death organised by Jain community to protest against state and central government of India's intervention on the sacred hill of Shikharji Non-violent protests & nationwide rallies have been organised & two Jain monks have died while fasting to death to protest any tourism activity on the hill.
-The movement was initiated by Jain monk Yugbhushan Suri against recent infrastructure development initiated by the existing Government's actions, which Jains believe, has severely affected the sanctity of the Shikharji Hill.
+The movement was initiated by Shwetambara Jain monks against recent infrastructure development initiated by the existing Government's actions, which Jains believe, has severely affected the sanctity of the Shikharji Hill.
 This Movement is unitedly led by Jains of all sects (Shwetambara, Digambara, Sthanakvasi and Terapanthi).

 Through this movement, the Jains want the Shikharji Hill to be declared as a 'Place Of Worship', by the concerned authorities of the Govt.
 Shikharji Tirth is regarded as the most sacred place of worship for the Jains.
 Jains opposed the plans of the state government to improve the infrastructure in the hill to boost tourism as alleged attempts to commercialize the Shikharji hill.

 On 26 October 2018, the Government of Jharkhand issued an official memorandum declaring the Shikharji hill as a 'place of worship'.
 The movement has got support across the political spectrum with major political parties & leaders supporting it.

 History of Shikharji

 The modern history records show that Shikharji Hill is regarded as the place of worship of the Jain community.
 During the regime of Mughal's rule in India, Emperor Akbar in the year 1583 had passed an official order (farman) granting the management of Shikharji Hill to the Jain community to prevent the slaughter of animals in the vicinity.

+The farman had recognised the sovereign ownership of jain sangh over the hills through Spiritual Sovereign Jainacharya Heervijaysuri as representative of Jain Sangh.